Skip to Content

 ANSI Grade 1 – This is the highest and strongest lock grade.
 Commercial heavy-duty security locks fall under this category.

-This grade of locks is specifically manufactured to support areas that are considered high traffic and require maximum security.
-Although this is commonly used in commercial establishments, this can be used in residences as well.
+This grade is specifically manufactured to support areas that are considered high-traffic and require maximum security.
+Although this is commonly used in commercial establishments, it can also be used in residences.

 ANSI Grade 3 – This is the weakest lock grade that gets the lowest quality rating from ANSI.
 This is considered as the most basic for residences.

-To be honest, there is no one-size-fits-all answer for this.
-We understand that the sheer number of window locks available can be overwhelming but it really all depends on the type of window you have, as well as your needs and preferences.
+There is no one-size-fits-all answer for this.
+We understand that the sheer number of locks available can be overwhelming, but it really all depends on the type of window you have, as well as your needs and preferences.

-First off, consider the type of your window.
-Basically, each window type requires a specific type of window lock that works for them.
+First off, consider the type of window you have.
+Basically, each type requires a specific lock that works for them.
 See the different types of windows here.

-For example, if you have sliding windows, then a bolt lock is your most secure lock option.
+For example, a bolt lock is your most secure option if you have sliding windows.
 A push lock comes second.
-You may also use sliding locks, key locks, and lock pins.
+You may also use sliding, key, and lock pins.

-Just pay extra attention to the size of your windowsill as lag screws don’t work well with particularly large ones.
-Push locks can also work well with double-hung windows.
+Just pay extra attention to the size of your windowsill, as lag screws don’t work well with particularly large ones.
+Push locks can also work well with double-hung designs.

 How Do You Stop A Window From Opening All The Way?

-The best solution for preventing a window from opening all the way is to install a chain lock, the one that is commonly used on doors.
-The window can only extend as far as the chain extends so you also have full control over the amount of opening you want to have for the window.
+The best solution for preventing a window from opening is installing a chain lock, commonly used on doors.
+The window can only extend as far as the chain extends, so you have full control over the amount of opening you want.

-For more related content about types of window locks, check out our guide to various types of window blinds.
+For more related content, check out our guide to various types of window blinds.